 BIO-9: Vegetation removal or earthwork shall be minimized during the nesting season (February 1st - August 31st).
 If vegetation removal is required during the nesting season (February 1st - August 31st), a pre-construction nesting bird survey must be conducted within 7 days prior to vegetation removal.
 Within 2 weeks of the nesting bird survey, all vegetation cleared by the biologist will be removed by the contractor.
 A minimum 100-foot no-disturbance buffer will be established around any active nest of migratory birds and a minimum 300-foot no-disturbance buffer will be established around any nesting raptor species.
-The contractor must immediately stop work in the buffer area until the appropriate buffer is established and is prohibited from conducting work that could disturb the birds (as determined by the Project biologist determines the young have fledged.
-A reduced buffer can be established if determined appropriate by the Project biologist and approved by the Project biologist determines the young have fledged.
-A reduced buffer can be established if determined appropriate by the Project biologist and approved by the Project biologist approved by the Project biologist approved by the Project b During Construction Aemetis CULTUF RAL RESOURCES CR-1: Conduct archaeological monitoring in areas of high sensitivity for buried archaeological resources following areas designated in the Figure 5 of the Initial Study.
+The contractor must immediately stop work in the buffer area until the appropriate buffer is established and is prohibited from conducting work that could disturb the birds (as determined by the Project biologist and in consultation with wildlife agencies) in the buffer area until a qualified biologist determines the young have fledged.
+A reduced buffer can be established if determined appropriate by the Project biologist and approved by CDFW.
+During Construction Aemetis CULTUI RAL RESOURCES CR-1: Conduct archaeological monitoring in areas of high sensitivity for buried archaeological resources following areas designated in the Figure 5 of the Initial Study.
 Monitoring efforts can be reduced at the discretion of the archaeologist.
 During Construction Aemetis CR-2: If previously unidentified cultural materials are unearthed during construction, work shall be halted in that area until a qualified archaeologist can assess the significance of the find and develop a plan for documentation and removal of resources if necessary.
 The final disposition of archaeological, historical, and paleontological resources recovered on state lands under the jurisdiction of the California State Lands Commission must first be approved by the Commission.
 An additional archaeological survey will be needed if Project limits are extended beyond the present survey limits.
 During Construction Aemetis Construction Contractor Stanislaus County CR-3: Section 5097.94 of the Public Resources Code and Section 7050.5 of the California Health and Safety Code protect Native American burials, skeletal remains and grave goods, regardless of age and provide method and means for the appropriate handling of such remains.
 If human remains are encountered, work should halt in that vicinity and the county coroner should be notified immediately.
 At the same time, an archaeologist should be contacted to evaluate the situation.
 If the human remains are of Native American origin, the coroner must notify the Native American Heritage Commission within twenty-four hours of such identification.
 CEQA details steps to be taken if human burials are of Native American origin.
 Prior to and During Construction Aemetis Construction Contractor Stanislaus County